mclbdn/coffee_machine/README.md

 # coffee_machine
-Very simple, yet effective coffee machine simulator able to accept quarters, dimes, nickels, and pennies.
+Very simple yet effective coffee machine simulator able to accept quarters, dimes, nickels, and pennies.

 If the client doesn't have enough money, it prompts another client again.